Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 3) Automatic betting is defined by the user in his own wallet and executed until defines rules are still valid.

+4) User can change anytime the betting configuration

 ### 📖 How to Play